aimansae/my-chalet/README.md

 ## Final Deployment:
 Turn Debug mode on setting.py to False
+In Heroku settings, delete the config vars for DISABLE_COLLECTSTATIC = 1

 ## Credits
-- A huge credit goes to mentors Martina T. and Rohit S. who helped me with great suggestions, documentation and resources in order to deliver the project respecting the assessment criterias.
+- A huge credit goes to mentors Martina T. and Rohit S. who helped me with great suggestions, documentation and resources in order to deliver the project respecting the assessment criteria.
- - Code Institute Tutors were highly consulted, especilly for reservation and edit functionality.
+ - Code Institute Tutors were highly consulted, especially for reservation and edit functionality.
  - Code Institute Slack channel was consulted for advices, error resolution and project ideas.

 [Back to Top](#table-of-contents)